 For the remainder of this chapter, Xexpr refers to Xexpr.v2.
 Also, we assume xexpr-name, xexpr-attr, and xexpr-content are defined.
 Finally, we use find-attr from exercise 369 to retrieve attribute values.

-XML is really a family of languages.
+XML is actually a family of languages.
 People define dialects for specific channels of communication.
 For example, XHTML is the language for sending web content in XML format.
 In this section, we illustrate how to design a rendering function for a small snippet of XHTML, specifically the enumerations from the beginning of this chapter.

 The ul tag surrounds a so-called unordered HTML list.
 Each item of this list is tagged with li, which tends to contain words but also other elements, even enumerations.
-With “unordered” HTML means that each item is to be rendered with a leading bullet instead of a number.
+With “unordered” HTML means is that each item is to be rendered with a leading bullet instead of a number.

 ; An XWord is '(word ((text String))).